freeCodeCamp/freeCodeCamp/guide/english/ruby/index.md

 ## Ruby Framework for mobile development

-To write cross-platform native apps in Ruby, RUBY MOTION is used to develop cross-platform native apps for iOS, Android and OS X using the Ruby programming langauge.
+To write cross-platform native apps in Ruby, RUBY MOTION is used to develop cross-platform native apps for iOS, Android and OS X using the Ruby programming language.
 More resources here: http://www.rubymotion.com/